chartjs/Chart.js/docs/getting-started/v3-migration.md

 * `helpers.log10` was renamed to `helpers.math.log10`
 * `Chart.Animation.animationObject` was renamed to `Chart.Animation`
 * `Chart.Animation.chartInstance` was renamed to `Chart.Animation.chart`
+* `DatasetController.createMetaData` and `DatasetController.createMetaDataset` were replaced with `DatasetController.createElement`
 * `TimeScale.getLabelCapacity` was renamed to `TimeScale._getLabelCapacity`
 * `TimeScale.tickFormatFunction` was renamed to `TimeScale._tickFormatFunction`
 * `TimeScale.getPixelForOffset` was renamed to `TimeScale._getPixelForOffset`